oblique-bit/oblique/CONTRIBUTING.md

 ###### Additional scopes

-The following scopes may omit the prefix
+The following scopes must omit the prefix

 - **toolchain** for the configuration, build, releases...